segmentio/aws-okta/docs/windows.md

 Documentation for getting `aws-okta` working with Windows.

-Environments where aws-okta works under Windows basically fall into 2 categories: "normal" Windows and Windows Subsystem for Linux.
-Note that your home directory in WSL and your home directory in "normal" Windows are not the same!
+Environments where aws-okta works under Windows basically fall into 2 categories: Native Windows and Windows Subsystem for Linux (WSL).
+Note that your home directory in WSL and your home directory in Native Windows are not the same!
 Changes you make in WSL will not be reflected outside of WSL and vice versa.

-## "Normal" Windows
+## Native Windows

-"Normal" Windows includes Windows shells/environments that execute Windows binaries and use the standard Windows filesystems available in Explorer.  `aws-okta` generally works fine here but `aws-okta` must be run in cmd.exe or PowerShell (not ISE).
+Native Windows includes Windows shells/environments that execute Windows binaries and use the standard Windows filesystems available in Explorer.  `aws-okta` generally works fine here but `aws-okta add` must be run in cmd.exe or PowerShell (not ISE) and network drives are known to cause problems with Go.
 Environments where `aws-okta login` and `aws-okta exec` are known to work include:

 * cmd.exe
 * PowerShell